Skip to content

 As you may already know, it is recommended to inspect your equipment every time before going aloft, especially if the equipment hasn’t been used in a while.
 Here are a few things to look for during the inspection process:

-• Visually inspect the body for abrasion, sharp edges, excessive wear, corrosion or deformation.
-An aluminum carabiner that has been exposed to extreme rigging forces or when used for wild mechanical advantage configurations, can begin to “stretch”.
+• Visually inspect the carabiner's body for abrasion, sharp edges, excessive wear, corrosion, or deformation.
+An aluminum carabiner that has been exposed to extreme rigging forces or when used for wild mechanical advantage configurations can begin to “stretch”.

 • Be on the lookout for burrs, these little imperfections can happen quite easily and can damage your rope.